For many years espresso was inherently conservative.

 - Machines like the Breville Dual Boiler and especially the Decent give users more control over parameters than before.
 This technology encourages experimentation.

-- Lighter espresso roasts has become very common.
+- Lighter espresso roasts have become more common.
 And they are challenging to brew using the typical espresso approach.

 - There are many more coffee discussions in different corners of the internet than before, which again snowballs trends a lot faster.